-Also, a bailout lender makes this kind of loan with the expectation that you'll probably default and go into foreclosure again.
+Also, a bailout lender makes this kind of loan expecting that you'll probably default and go into foreclosure again.
 The lender knows that the foreclosure sale proceeds will repay the amount it lent you, plus interest, fees, and costs.
 Or, depending on the situation, the lender could get title to your home through the foreclosure process.

 If you're struggling to make your mortgage payments and facing foreclosure, consider options other than taking out a foreclosure bailout loan.

-If you need help applying for a loss mitigation option, contact a HUD-approved housing counselor who will assist you at no cost.
-You should, however, be sure to avoid for-profit loan modification companies.
+If you need help applying for a loss mitigation option or want to learn about any mortgage-assistance programs in your area, contact a HUD-approved housing counselor who will assist you at no cost.
+You should, however, be sure to avoid for-profit foreclosure rescue companies.